-Within this "they-are-the-miner" electricity burning server farm approach there are three primary sub approaches which seek to improve scalability and security of the network.
+Within this they-are-the-miner electricity burning race approach, there are three primary sub approaches which seek to improve the scalability and security of the network.

 Off-chain: as the name implies is method allows for transactions to be sent without recording the transaction onto the ledger each time, but instead referencing the ledger only when there is a conflict.

-New Sacrifice: replacing the SHA-256 algorithm bitcoin uses with a different type of sacrifice using a different random number finder, or another type of potentially more useful sacrifice such as sacrificing hard drive space, or searching for large prime numbers.
+New Sacrifice: approaches replace the SHA-256 algorithm bitcoin uses with a different type of sacrifice using a different random number finder, or another type of potentially more useful sacrifice such as sacrificing hard drive space, or searching for large prime numbers.